-- 1. Insert pin into weight stack at desired resistance level and adjust Press Arms to Storage position. - 2.
-Attach Tricep / Ab Strap to the middle pulley cable and adjust the back pad to the flat upright position. - 3.
-Sit comfortably on seat pad.
-Grasp the Strap and place it securely over your shoulders, keeping your hands planted firmly on your upper chest throughout the entire exercise movement. - 4.
+- 1. Insert pin into weight stack at desired resistance level. - 2.
+Attach Tricep Strap to the middle pulley cable. - Sit comfortably on seat pad with your back resting against back pad.
+Grasp the Tricep Strap and place it over your shoulders, keeping your hands planted firmly on your upper chest throughout the entire exercise movement. - 4.
 Using Abdominal muscle strength, slowly bend forward at the waist as far as possible. - 5.
-Pause for a moment, then slowly return back along the same arc, to the starting position, Repeat movement. - 6.
+Pause for a moment, then slowly return back to the starting position.
+Repeat movement. - 6.
 Exhale on exertion, inhale on return motion.

-Oblique Crunch (Obliques & Abdominals)
+Oblique Bend (Obliques & Abdominals)